RrArdian/nodefw-benchmark/README.md

 ```
 npm run plain
 ```
-Those command will generate results-plain.txt for report.
+It will generate results-plain.txt for report.

 ## Run Testing with Pipeline
 ```
 npm run pipeline
 ```
-Those command will generate results-plipeline.txt for report.
+It command will generate results-plipeline.txt for report.